natokpe/php-interface/README.md

 PhpInterface
 ============

-Use this package to determine what type of interface your PHP app is using to run. a command line interface or a web interface
+Use this package to determine what type of interface your PHP app is using to run.

 <p align="center">
 <a href="LICENSE"><img src="https://img.shields.io/github/license/natokpe/php-interface" alt="Software License"></img></a>